CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

+#### Drupal specific control support

+Drupal contains built-in security status monitoring of the core application and contributed modules.

+#### Amazon Web Services (AWS) US-East/West control support

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  flaw remediation.

 ### Part a)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-Identification of LINCS security flaws are detected as early as possible by the following methods:
+Identification of information system security flaws are detected as early as possible by the following methods:

+* The CivicActions system environment employs the OpenSCAP scsnner with the DISA STIB baseline to check for vulnerabilities.
+CivicActions Operations has automated the process to perform the scans on a monthly basis.
+A report created from the OpenSCAP scanner lists vulnerabilities and ranks them per severity.

-* The CivicActions LINCS system environment uses the OWASP ZAP open-source web application security scanner to report on needed updates based on known flaws.
-The CivicActions Open Data Team performs the scans on a monthly basis.
+* The CivicActions applicate environment is tested by the penetration tester OWASP ZAP, an open-source web application security scanner to report on needed updates based on known flaws.
+CivicActions Operations has automated the process to perform the scans on a monthly basis.
 A report created from the OWASP ZAP scanner lists vulnerabilities and ranks them per severity.

-* Service flaw notifications are received by the CivicActions Open Data team.
+* Service flaw notifications (CVEs, etc.) are received by CivicActions Security and passed on to CicvicActions Operations when relevant.

-Any security issues found are ticketed through the Github ticketing tool.
-The CivicActions Open Data team prioritizes the high findings within Drupal.
-Changes made to correct the LINCS system as a result of the system flaws are scheduled and coordinated through the CCB Change Request Process and appropriate approvals required from the CCB as implemented in CM-3.
+Any security issues found are ticketed through JIRA and/or the Git issue queue.
+CivicActions Operations prioritizes the high findings.
+Changes made to correct the information system as a result of the system flaws are scheduled and coordinated through the CCB Change Request Process and appropriate approvals required from the CCB as implemented in CM-3.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  flaw remediation.

 ### Part b)

-#### Drupal specific control support
+#### CivicActions Responsibility

 CivicActions testing of the system as a result of security flaw remediation are done through a development environment though use of internal software and automated testing that ensures the system is working as intended.
 When a change is made by a developer, testing though a peer review is conducted as part of the Change Request process to ensure the correct analysis is completed.
-Tracking of the testing is documented in the Github ticketing tool.
+Then changed code is tested in an automatic test environment as described in Configuration Management Plan (CMP).
+Tracking of the testing is documented in JIRA and/or the Git issue queue.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  flaw remediation.

 ### Part c)

-#### Drupal specific control support
+#### CivicActions Responsibility

 CivicActions security-software updates are tested prior to place to production.
-The CivicActions Security team framework for installation requires updates to be made within 30 days for high vulnerabilities, 90 days for moderate vulnerabilities, and 240 for low vulnerabilities.
+The CivicActions Security framework for installation requires updates to be made within 30 days for high vulnerabilities, 90 days for moderate vulnerabilities, and 240 for low vulnerabilities.
 An issue ticket is created to track the any updates made to the system.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  flaw remediation.

 ### Part d)

-#### Drupal specific control support
+#### CivicActions Responsibility

 Flaw remediation is part of the CivicActions configuration management process.
-Any security issues found are ticketed through the Github ticketing tool.
-The CivicActions Security team prioritizes the high findings within the Drupal application.
+Any security issues found are ticketed through JIRA or the Git issue queue.
+CivicActions Security prioritizes the high findings within the application.
 Changes made to correct the system as a result of the system flaws are scheduled and coordinated through the CCB Change Request Process and appropriate approvals required from the CCB Chair as implemented in CM-3.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: flaw remediation.